roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-04 ****** bydawn1958© Ward was thoroughly amazed by the intense lust displayed by both women and his cock jerked madly expecting a rematch.
+Ward was thoroughly amazed by the intense lust displayed by both women and his cock jerked madly expecting a rematch.
 He watched the rounded butt cheeks tighten and ram the strap-on cock to the hilt; then relax enough to withdraw a few inches from the womanly grotto.
 His heart rate matched the two women's even exceeding their numbers near the end of the dramatic climax because he anticipated what was next.

  When the spasms and explosions slowly dwindled and Kerri's orgasm came down to a plateau where she could resume breathing, Ward attacked.
 He grabbed both women by the hand and jerked them to their feet.
 "Let's find a bed.
 We need a nice big bed... with lots of room to fuck," he stated and followed Laura down a hallway to her bedroom.
 They walked across the room and the first thing Ward did was shove Laura face first onto the bed.